 Our lawyers are recognized for their expertise in various practice areas and industries and represent clients on a wide range of big deals and cases.

-Cassels Brock is ranked as a leading law firm by Chambers Canada 2017 in the following areas: Banking & Finance, Corporate/M&A, Dispute Resolution: Ontario, Energy & Natural Resources: Mining, Franchising, Insurance, Intellectual Property, Product Liability, Restructuring/Insolvency, Corporate/Commercial: Ontario and Real Estate: Ontario.
-The firm's international capabilities in Mining and Franchising were also recognized by Chambers Global 2017 .
+Cassels Brock is ranked as a leading law firm by Chambers Canada 2018 in the following areas: Banking & Finance, Energy & Natural Resources: Mining, Franchising, Hospitality, Insurance, Intellectual Property, Product Liability, Restructuring/Insolvency, Corporate/Commercial: Ontario and Real Estate: Ontario.
+The firm's international capabilities in Mining and Franchising were also recognized by Chambers Global 2018.

 To ensure our students' success we provide them with first-hand, real experience.
 Read about the types of work that our students have performed.